Yordan Alvarez Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.98 team ERA ranks 10th across all MLB pitching staffs.
+- The Yankees' 3.98 team ERA ranks 10th among all league pitching staffs.

-- Yankees pitchers combine to give up 168 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Yankees pitchers combine to rank 20th in baseball in home runs allowed (170 total, 1.3 per game).

-- Severino (4-8) gets the starting nod for the Yankees in his 17th start of the season.
-He has a 6.64 ERA in 81 1/3 innings pitched, with 71 strikeouts.
+- King gets the start for the Yankees, his fourth of the season.
+He is 3-5 with a 2.96 ERA and 87 strikeouts through 73 2/3 innings pitched.

-- In his most recent time out on Monday against the Detroit Tigers, the right-hander threw seven scoreless innings while surrendering five hits.
+- His last appearance was on Tuesday against the Detroit Tigers, when the right-hander tossed four scoreless innings while allowing three hits.

-- The 29-year-old has put together a 6.64 ERA and 7.9 strikeouts per nine innings in 17 games this season, while giving up a batting average of .300 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.